- 20 Jan 2023

 The MRCP Part 1 exam is arguably one of the most important exams that you’ll take in your medical career.
 Stay calm, try to start your preparation early, and practice consistently, and you should find yourself well prepared come the exam day.

-Stay up to date with the latest exam changes by reading our latest Exam Expertise White Paper on the MRCP Part 1 Jan 2020 Exam.
+Stay up to date with the latest exam changes by reading our Instant Insights blog, which provides detailed information on recent MRCP 1 sittings.

 Subscribe to Pastest now to start studying today!
-Check out our range of MRCP Part 1 online subscriptions.
+Check out our MRCP Part 1 online subscriptions.

 About the Author